brian14708/wh-briefings/statements-releases/2021-04/2021-04-30-statement-from-president-joe-biden-on-the-tragedy-in-israel.md

 modified_time: 2021-04-30 11:46:15-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/04/30/statement-from-president-joe-biden-on-the-tragedy-in-israel/
 published_time: 2021-04-30 11:45:53-04:00
-title: Statement from President Joe Biden on the Tragedy in Israel
+title: "Statement from President Joe\_Biden on the Tragedy in\_Israel"
 ---

 The United States stands with the people of Israel, and with Jewish